jmbredenberg/Mafia-rules/README.md

 Once per day, an investigator may make an investigation: they ask the Mods a question of the form "Did X kill Y?"
 A single investigator can only ever ask one question about Y's death; in future investigations they must ask about other deaths.
 (Police officers who are also investigators have a possible exception.)

-**An investigator cannot investigate the death of a player unless they have visited the kill scene (and have informed Mods that they did so).** Investigators are encouraged to visit the death location promptly to prevent serial killers from gaining an investigation (see below).
+**An investigator cannot investigate the death of a player unless they have visited the kill scene (and have informed Mods that they did so).**

 ###Desperado